 Save for You

 What about you?
-Well, while you are busy saving for everyone around you, see if you can save a few dollars a week for yourself too.
+While you are busy saving for everyone around you, see if you can save a few dollars a week for yourself too.

-Saving might seem daunting at first, but if you do it in small doses, it soon adds up.
+Saving might seem daunting at first, but it soon adds up if you do it in small doses.
+And you’ll be so proud of yourself.